 This type of gas mixture is preferred due to its high thermal conductivity and low reactivity, which helps to prevent oxidation and promote a smooth, stable arc.

-Additionally, the helium component of the mixture can help to increase the penetration and width of the weld, resulting in a stronger, more durable bond.
+Additionally, the mixture’s helium component can help increase the weld’s penetration and width, resulting in a stronger, more durable bond.

-Other gases that can be used for aluminum welding include pure argon or argon-helium blends, but these are less commonly used due to their higher cost and lower performance.
+Other gases that can be used for aluminum welding include pure argon or argon-helium blends, which are less commonly used due to their higher cost and lower performance.

 #4 What Kind of Welding Gun Do You Use for MIG Welding Aluminum